Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models: Categorization of Methods from Different Perspectives

-One group of methods uses tactile arrays as the main channel for encoding task success and safe contact configurations.
+One group of methods uses tactile arrays as the main channel for encoding task success and safe contact configurations. \cite{zhu2025touch} uses a large-scale visuo-tactile dataset consisting of over 2.6 million vision–touch pairs, collected across multiple environments and covering 43 manipulation tasks.
+The dataset is used to pretrain a visuo-tactile representation (encoder) as an upstream step, which can later serve as a foundation for downstream work such as safe contact-rich interaction or manipulation.
 In furniture assembly, for example, tactile ensembles distributed across fingers or grippers are used to characterise how surfaces, edges and fasteners behaviors during successful insertions or alignments.
 Policies are then trained to reproduce these tactile signatures while avoiding contact patterns associated with jamming or over-tightening \cite{43}.
 Gentle manipulation frameworks similarly treat touch as the primary feedback for regulating interaction intensity.
 Policies observe proprioception and tactile events, and are rewarded for acquiring task-relevant information while keeping per-taxel pressures and impact magnitudes low, which naturally steers exploration toward soft, sliding contacts rather than hard impacts \cite{106}.
 In both cases, safety is not an external constraint but an emergent property of how tactile patterns are encoded in the observation and reward.

-Tactile sensing also plays a key role in variable-impedance control for contact-rich motion along surfaces.
-In aerial or lightweight manipulators that slide along uneven terrain or structural elements, the policy often receives only proprioceptive state and tactile readings, without full F/T information at the base \cite{71}.
-The tactile stream indicates whether contact is lost, sticking, or concentrated on an unsafe subset of the surface, while the proprioceptive state captures global motion.
-Variable-impedance updates are then conditioned on these signals, increasing stiffness to maintain stable contact when support is good, and softening or backing off when tactile cues reveal high local pressure or impending slip \cite{71}.
-This coupling allows robots with limited payload and sensing to exploit contact safely, even when the exact environment model is unknown.
+Tactile sensing plays a key role in variable-impedance control for contact-rich motion along surfaces.
+In aerial or lightweight manipulators that slide along uneven terrain or structural elements, the policy often receives only proprioceptive state and tactile readings, without full base F/T sensing \cite{71}.
+The tactile stream reveals contact loss, stick–slip, and localized high-pressure/unsafe contact, while proprioception captures global motion; impedance can then be updated online—stiffening when contact is well supported and softening/backing off when tactile cues indicate high pressure or impending slip \cite{71}.
+Beyond aerial sliding, tactile/visuo-tactile interaction controllers explicitly use curvature/alignment monitoring to adapt stiffness and force regulation when exploring unknown 3D curved surfaces, including contact-loss recovery and passivity-aware safety mechanisms \cite{karacan2023tactile,karacan2024visuo}.
+For continuous surface tasks (e.g., cleaning/inspection), closed-loop tactile coverage methods encode the target on point clouds and use task-space impedance with force regulation to maintain contact while covering curved surfaces \cite{bilaloglu2025tactile}.